Ski Areas Favored by La Nina (as of 2022)

 horizontal axis lists all the past ski seasons since 1966-67 in order of strong El Nino at

-left to strong La Nina at right.
-The vertical axis is percent deviation
+left to strong La Nina at right according to ONI.
+The vertical axis

-from normal snowfall.
-The blue line is the sum of MEI indicies
+is percent deviation from normal snowfall.
+The blue line is the sum

-from OCT/NOV to APR/MAY, scaled to fit the graph.
+of ONI indices from OND to MAM, scaled to fit the graph.
 For Washington

-and Oregon I selected the Mt.
-Rainier (purple line) and Crater Lake (yellow
+and Oregon I selected the Snoqualmie Pass (purple line) and Crater Lake (yellow

 Bailey snowcat skiing and a couple of hours drive from Mt.
 Bachelor ski